- Public Works

 Stormwater is the water that flows across the ground and pavement when it rains or when snow and ice melt.
 The water seeps, or infiltrates, into the ground or drains into the city's storm sewer system.
-These are the drains that you see at street corners or at low points on the sides of your streets.
+Storm sewer drains are commonly located at street corners or at low points on the sides of residential streets.
 All of this draining water is called stormwater runoff.

 Where Run Off Goes